-In 2015, Australia incurred the highest trade surpluses with the following countries:
+Australia incurred the highest trade surpluses with the following countries.

 These positive cashflow streams clearly indicate Australia’s competitive advantages with the above countries, but also represent key opportunities for Australia to develop country-specific strategies to optimize its overall position in international trade.

-Thirty-six Australian corporations rank among Forbes Global 2000 for 2015.
+Thirty-six Australian corporations rank among Forbes Global 2000.
 Below is a selected sample of the major Aussie companies that Forbes included:

 - BHP Billiton (diversified metals)